See What We See: Indigenous Experiences in Newfoundland and LabradorBy Newfoundland & Labrador Indigenous Tourism Association

 Blanche Earle often greets her Basinview B&B guest at BNL Enterprise which is a convenience Store/Gas Station and RV Park.
 Here you can sit, enjoy a snack and look across the water where Basque fished and harvested whales centuries ago.
 If you are ending your busy day or about to embark on a full agenda to see the sites of the Labrador Straits or Southern Labrador the Basinview B&B is perfectly located.
 The Provincial Historical site at Point Amour lighthouse, a delicious meal at Seaview Restaurants in Forteau or Whalers Restaurant in Red Bay, a hike along the Pioneer Footpath, discover archaeological treasures and of course the Red Bay National Historical Site and UNESCO World Heritage Site are just a few things to see and do during your stay.
 If B&B is not your thing, book into Whalers Stations at the end of West Harbour Drive.

 Charlene Rumbolt is an Inuit Artist specializing in painting and fibre art pieces.
 She also enjoys creating traditional Inuit Crafts and working with traditional materials.
 She gets her inspiration from the land around her and her indigenous culture.
 In addition to her amazing talent that is tastefully displayed throughout the Great Caribou Studio in Mary’s Harbour, Labrador, she offers an array of demonstration workshops.
 She is always creating something new; schedule time to take a break, enjoy a snack and watch her create magic right before your eyes.
-The Great Caribou Studio is a great place to wait for your ferry to Battle Harbour National Historic Site or have a coffee with your captain of Cloud Nine Boat Charters and Tours before you leave the dock.
+The Great Caribou Studio is a great place to wait for your ferry to Battle Harbour National Historic Site.

 Carol Burden, manager of Alexis Hotel in Port Hope Simpson, is your connection to southern Labrador where life was never easy.
 No matter the season, there is always something interesting to see and do.
 Want to learn about sled dogs?
 Or want to explore abandoned fishing communities?
 Or connect with Indigenous knowledge holders of Inuit life and the resources that were key to survival along the coastline.
 When booking, share a list of things you are hoping to see and do, and she will let you know what is possible.
 She will also make other suggestions that are not advertised and reserved for those who have a keen interest in the Labrador way of life.